marvin-uncode/CyberSecurityProject2_ids/Report.md

 ## 3.2 Ettercap

 To learn how to detect a man-in-the-middle attack from Ettercap, we first ran the attack on our network while monitoring the traffic using Wireshark.
+Since Wireshark has a pre-built flag that detects Arp-Cache-Poisoning, we can detect an attack from Ettercap by checking if packets have this flag toggled:
+  `arp.duplicate-address-frame`

 ## 3.3 Responder